Arenig Fawr: Ascent

 The easy-to-moderate climb to the summit takes about 2½ hours from Llyn Celyn.
 There are no readily identifiable footpaths but the route is marked by an old wire boundary fence.
 Beneath the mountain is Llyn Arenig Fawr, a reservoir providing drinking water to Bala and the surrounding villages.

 The summit, which is also known as Moel yr Eglwys (Bare hill of the church), has a trig point and a memorial to eight American aircrew who died when their Flying Fortress bomber B-17F #42-3124 crashed on 4 August 1943.
 Some of the crash wreckage is still scattered across the hillside 300 m (330 yds) from the memorial location.

 From the summit, with good weather conditions, it is possible to see several notable Welsh mountain ranges: the Rhinogydd in the west, Snowdon to the northwest, the Clwydian Hills in the northeast, east to the Berwyns, south east to the Arans, and southward to Cadair Idris.
-It is one of the finest panoramas in Wales.
 In exceptional conditions the Wicklow Mountains in Ireland, the Blackpool Tower, summits of the Peak District above Manchester, the Lake District, and the Brecon Beacons can also be seen.
 The furthest peaks visible in perfect conditions are Cross Fell and Great Dun Fell in the far east of Cumbria, Slieve Muck, Slieve Binnian and Slieve Meelbeg in the Mourne Mountains of Northern Ireland, and Blackstairs Mountain on the County Carlow/County Wexford border in the Republic of Ireland.